 - the training and support of nursing, ODPs and other staff - the maintenance of close two-way links with primary care clinicians facilitating agreed evidence based 'fitness for surgery' protocols between primary and secondary care.
 This arrangement also encourages general practitioners to develop a broader knowledge of remediable perioperative risk factors which can be optimised prior to surgery - developing links with clinical commissioning groups - the establishment of internal protocols for patients such as those with diabetes, obesity or those receiving anticoagulant therapy - audit, research, teaching, protocol development and relevant information technology development. - 2.2.7 The preassessment clinic should be predominantly led by suitably trained nurses or other extended role practitioners using agreed protocols and with support from an anaesthetist. - 2.2.8 Local protocols should determine the grade, experience and competency based training of non-anaesthetist healthcare professionals undertaking preoperative assessments.
 In addition, all members of the team including administrative, managerial and clinical staff who interact with the patient preoperatively should have skills in motivational interviewing and preoperative optimisation. - 2.4.5 Where possible, it is preferable for one stop arrangements to be implemented so that patients can attend preoperative assessment during the same hospital visit as their surgical outpatient assessment.
 Ideally, the frequency of high risk clinics should allow for one stop patient visits when appropriate.
 The volume of information may mean that the wrong details are prioritised or recollected.
 Patients should be given information to reflect on with their family at home, ideally beforehand and always afterwards.
 The patient should be encouraged to identify questions and be given a route for these to be discussed. - 2.4.8 The secondary care preoperative service should liaise closely with primary care, other secondary care professionals and commissioners to promote a 'fitness for referral' process in line with best practice. - 2.4.9 Agreed internal referral pathways to other specialties should be in place for the minority of cases in which this may be required to expedite further investigation and patient optimisation.
-This should be done in close collaboration between the preoperative assessment lead and nominated representatives from appropriate specialties (e.g. cardiology, diabetes, renal, respiratory and geriatric medicine). - 6.1.5 Preoperative assessment clinics should have a nominated consultant or SAS lead, and be delivered by a team specifically trained in preoperative assessment and preparation for day surgery. - 6.5.10 Consultant anaesthetic advice should be available to comment on an individual patient's suitability for day surgery and to assist with preoperative optimisation.
+This should be done in close collaboration between the preoperative assessment lead and nominated representatives from appropriate specialties (e.g. cardiology, diabetes, renal, respiratory and geriatric medicine). - 6.1.12 A consultant or autonomously practising anaesthetist should be available to review an individual patient's suitability for day surgery and to assist with preoperative optimisation, in discussion with medical specialists as appropriate.
+A referral service for nurses or appropriately trained allied health professionals to allow complex patients to have anaesthetic review should be developed. - 6.3.1 Preoperative assessment clinics should have a nominated consultant or staff grade, associate specialist or specialty doctor lead involved in developing local protocols, coordination of day surgery preoperative services, selection of patients with complex issues for day surgery and audit of outcomes.